Skip to content

 Common Mistakes

-• Placing the ESD clamp far from the connector — every mm of trace between the connector and clamp allows the ESD spike to propagate.
-Place clamps within 2 mm of the connector.
+• Placing ESD protection far from connector — per JEDEC guidelines, every mm of trace between connector and TVS allows ESD spike to propagate before clamping.
+Place TVS within 2mm of connector pin with direct ground via under the device.

 Frequently Asked Questions